emanuega/MERlin/docs/installation.rst

 Specifying paths with a .env file
 ==================================

-A .env file is required to specify the search locations for the various input and output files.
-The following variables should be defined in a file named .env in the user home directory (~\.env on linux or C:\users\UserName\.env on Windows):
+A .merlinenv file is required to specify the search locations for the various input and output files.
+The following variables should be defined in a file named .merlinenv in the user home directory (~\\.merlinenv on linux or C:\\users\\UserName\\.merlinenv on Windows):

 * DATA\_HOME - The path of the root directory to the raw data.
 * ANALYSIS\_HOME - The path of the root directory where analysis results should be stored.
 * PARAMETERS\_HOME - The path to the directory where the merfish-parameters directory resides.

 The PARAMETERS_HOME directory should contain the following folders:

 * analysis - Contains the analysis parameters json files.
 * codebooks - Contains the codebook csv files.
 * dataorganization - Contains the data organization csv files.